markhom/Kanye-Weather/README.md

 ## User Story:

-AS A resident of city X I would like to have a weather app that reminds me to check it daily and rewards me with a new Kanye quote when opened.
+AS A resident of city X I would like to have a weather app that gives me the current weather where I am located and rewards me with a new and random Kanye quote when opened.
 So I can remain safe by being aware of incoming bad weather.

 ## Contributors: